 Vendor dictionary data is stored as key-value pairs.
 The key name is always a string, while a value can be a string or a 32-bit integer value.
+(In certain cases, the value can also be an array of a string and/or 32-bit integer.)
 Keys are unique in a dictionary and hence allow direct access to the value associated with them.

 A common theme across the use cases in this appendix is that feature counts are shared between business units called Sales and Engineering.
-These business units would be identified by "business-unit" : ["engineering", "sales" ] entries in the vendor dictionary.
+These business units would be identified by "business-unit" : ["engineering", "sales"] entries in the vendor dictionary.

-For information about vendor dictionary data that might be available, contact your software producer.
+For information about whether the vendor dictionary supports arrays and the data that might be available, contact your software producer.